couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/appendix-release-notes.markdown

         #=> ["bar", 0, 11218368683493556224]
         ```

     1. `:all` - query all replicas in parallel.
-In this case the method will return the
-       array of the values on the all replica nodes without a particular order.
-Also if
-       the key isn't on the node, it will be skipped in the result array.
+In this case the method will return the array of the values on the all replica nodes without a particular order.
+Also if the key isn't on the node, it will be skipped in the result array.

-        ```
+        ```ruby
         c.get("foo", :replica => :all)
         #=> ["bar", "bar", "bar"]
         c.get("foo", :replica => :all, :extended => true)